You can mark a top-level item (a blog post, discussion, or document)

 Outdated, you cannot also mark it Final or Official.

 Marking an uploaded file or a document as Reserved indicates that someone is currently

-editing it, so other users won't edit it until the Reserved badge is removed.
-It does
+editing it, so other users don't edit it until the Reserved badge is removed.
+It does not

 Mark as Success (discussions, documents, and blog posts)

 Choose Mark as Success to let others know that this was a collaboration success story

 Choose this to let others know you have the same question.
 You see this only on